casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 Further information on CEP-78 modality options can be found in the base [cep-78-enhanced-nft](https://github.com/ACStoneCL/cep-78-enhanced-nft) repository on GitHub.

-### Minting an NFT

-The `mint` entry point allows an entity to mint, or create, a CEP-78 token using the previously installed contract, assuming they possess the necessary access rights.

-### Transferring an NFT

-The `transfer` entry point allows the current holder of a CEP-78 token to transfer the token to another user, assuming that the modality options allow this functionality.

-### Burning an NFT

-The `burn` entry point allows the current holder of a CEP-78 token to remove the token from circulation.

 ## Testing

 ### Running an Install Test